JoakimOL/Ttm4135-compendium/src/04-pseudorandomnumbers.md

 ## Random numbers
 Defining randomness is hard.
 We would like to get bitstrings that just as random as any other.

-Generators of random numbers are divded into categories:
+Generators of random numbers are divided into categories:

 - True random number generators (TRNG)
     - Physical processes which outputs each valid string independently with equal probability